breakfastquay/rubberband/README.md

 ```

 Note that the universal cross file also sets the minimum OS version to
 the earliest supported macOS versions for both architectures.
-(Note
+(In
-that actual compatibility will also depend on how any dependent
+practice, compatibility will also depend on how the dependent
 libraries have been compiled.)
 You can edit this in the
 `cross/macos-universal.txt` file if you want a specific target.